(Amazon UK link) |

 This book would probably appeal to good readers of eight and over, although it's the kind of book that can be read and enjoyed by adults and teenagers too.
 It would also make a good read-aloud slightly for younger children - possibly with a little parental abridging.
 There are some scary moments, and some rather long-winded sections too; but overall it's an exciting and satisfying story.

-Links are to paperback editions of the book - there are many of them, some illustrated, some abridged - but it can be found free for the Kindle at Project Gutenberg.
+The Amazon links is to a classic paperback edition of the book - there are many more of them, mostly produced independently.
+Some are illustrated, some abridged.
+If you want an ebook edition, 'The Princess and the Goblin' can be found free for the Kindle at Project Gutenberg.

 Review copyright Sue's Book Reviews, 27th June 2011